edgio-docs/edgio-docs/guides/uplynk/manage/channels.md

 - **Content**: A schedule entry's content varies by type:
   - **Ad Break**: During playback, an upcoming ad break will trigger your player to issue a request for ads.
 An ad decision server may then serve dynamic ads which are automatically inserted into the scheduled ad break.
   - **Asset**: This type of schedule entry consists of an asset and the ad breaks that have been inserted into it.
 Dynamic ads may be inserted into those ad breaks during playback as described above.

     <Info>View an asset's ad breaks from the **Ad Breaks** tab.
 The **Offset** column indicates when each ad break will start relative to the start of the asset.
 For example, an offset of `00:10:30` indicates that the ad break will start 10 minutes and 30 seconds into the asset.</Info>

     <Info>Insert ad breaks into an asset while encoding it.
 For example, use the [break parameter](/uplynk/acquire/vod/add_content/#options) to insert one or more ad breaks when encoding content via the Slicer.</Info>

   - **Slicer**: This type of schedule entry consists of the live feed from a specific Live Slicer.
 You may only schedule another user's Live Slicer if it is streaming to a library shared with your account.

 <Tip>Add a playlist to insert the assets and ad breaks associated with it into your live channel's schedule.
-These assets and ad breaks are inserted in sequential order starting from the selected start time.

-Once you have added a playlist to your schedule, you may modify or delete each schedule entry as needed.
+These assets and ad breaks are inserted in sequential order starting from the selected start time.<br />Once you have added a playlist to your schedule, you may modify or delete each schedule entry as needed.
 Modifying or deleting a schedule entry will not affect any other schedule entry or the original playlist.
 Additionally, modifying or deleting the original playlist will not affect your live channel's schedule.</Tip>

 <Info>Information describing a schedule entry is available for 30 days after it ends.</Info>